Making people count

 Home > Resources > Ebook > Making people count

 89% of organizations say workforce analytics is already part of their planning process

-The report reveals the findings of research we recently carried out with 400 decision makers in human resources and finance on people analytics.
+The report reveals the findings of our research with 400 decision makers in human resources and finance on the topic of workforce analytics.
 Respondents were from organizations with 1,000 employees or more, located in the UK and the US, and across more than a dozen industries.

 - HR and Finance are not collaboratingThere’s a huge gap in how well each side thinks they collaborate and only a minority say they have joined up reporting systems and tools.

 - Spreadsheets still dominate workforce analyticsMost organizations think they can use their existing HR system of record but resort to using spreadsheets when they realize they can’t.